machmar/AVR-ADClib/README.md

 # AVR-ADClib
 Just something I quickly wrote to make the use of ADCs as simply and quickly as possible without compromising any features.
 There are no delays or anything used - only busy flags.
-This library has been tested on the AtMega 328p and it works only with the AtMega series.
+This library has been tested on the ATmega 328p and it works only with the ATmega series.
-It now has support for AtTiny devices (tested on AtTiny85) - use flag `__ADC_TINY` to use this library with an AtTiny device.
+It now has support for ATtiny devices (tested on ATtiny85) - use flag `__ADC_TINY` to use this library with an ATtiny device.

 ## Usage:
 1.  **SLOW**